My Background and Passions

 I understand adoption from a variety of viewpoints and adoption has always been a part of my life.
 I grew up with close family members who were adopted and knew one day I would adopt a child.
 I have read extensively and attended many trainings on adoption, adoptive parenting, sensory integration, attachment, trauma and loss.
 I am a facilitator for "Caring for Children who have Experienced Trauma" and have professional training and experience with Neurofeedback.

-My approach to helping families uses principles and methods influenced by Theraplay, Experiential Learning, Trust-Based Relational Interventions, Daniel Siegel and Dyadic Developmental Psychotherapy.
+My approach to helping families uses principles and methods influenced by Trust-Based Relational Interventions, Daniel Siegel, Theraplay and Dialectical Behavior Therapy Skills.
 I am skilled at taking clinical information and translating it into practical parenting approaches that foster and adoptive parents can use to improve their relationships and decrease negative behavior.

 For the past five years, it has been my privilege to serve families, children and several birth mothers throughout Kentucky and Southern Indiana in my work with Bethany Christian Services.
 I am thankful to have been able to work alongside and learn from such dedicated and knowledgeable co-workers who have committed their lives to helping foster and adoptive families.